Kong/docs.konghq.com/CONTRIBUTING.md

 ## Contributing to the documentation

 Improving the documentation is a most welcome form of contribution to the Kong community!
-You are welcome to suggest edits, improvements, or fix any typo you may find on this website.
+You are encouraged to suggest edits, improvements, or fix any typo you may find on this website.
 Please read the below section about [submitting a patch](#submitting-a-patch).